-Saint Mary-of-the-Woods College accepts transfer credits from regionally-accredited institutions if the student earned a grade of "B" or better in the course.
+Saint Mary-of-the-Woods College accepts transfer credits from regionally accredited institutions if the student earned a grade of "B" or better in the course.
 The maximum amount of graduate credit accepted for each program is listed below.
 All credits are subject to approval by the program's Director.

-- Master of Arts in Art Therapy: 18 credit hours (9 credit hours of core courses and 9 credit hours of elective courses) - Master of Arts in Music Therapy: 9 credit hours - Master of Healthcare Administration: 6 credit hours - Master of Leadership Development: 6 credit hours
+- Master of Arts in Art Therapy: 18 credit hours (9 credit hours of core courses and 9 credit hours of elective courses).
+See program handbook for specifics. - Master of Arts in Music Therapy: 9 credit hours - Master of Healthcare Administration: 9 credit hours - Master of Leadership Development: 9 credit hours - Master of Science in Nursing: 9 credit hours